 In addition to the benefits of conceptual instruction, Modeling Instruction has been shown to exceed NSES and other teaching standards and helps students by encouraging cooperation and discourse about complicated ideas in a supportive environment (Jackson et al., 2015).

-Similar to the The Scientific Method and the Kolb Cycle, Modeling Instruction focuses on having students develop a hypothesis, evaluate the success of their model, and ultimately use the model in application.
+Similar to the Kolb Cycle, Modeling Instruction focuses on having students develop a hypothesis, evaluate the success of their model, and ultimately use the model in application.
 “Students have to account for everything they do in solving a problem, ultimately appealing to models developed on the basis of experiments done in class.”
 (Jackson et al., 2007, P. 14).

 A nationwide sample of 7500 high school physics students from 1995 to 1998 showed an increase of 10 percent in post-test results for novice modeling teachers and a significant increase of 56 percent greater for expert modeling teachers (Jackson et al., 2007).
 Other research is mixed with some showing little or no significant results over less interactive, more traditional methods (Campbell et al., 2011, Ogan-Bekiroglu & Arslan-Buyruk, 2018).